akleroy/casa_alma_sis14/working_data/README.md

 This directory holds the working data for the tutorials.
-These data are too big to distribute via github and should be downloaded and unpacked from the NRAO web server.
+These data are too big to distribute via github and should be downloaded from the NRAO web server and unpacked in this directory.